 No employee is allowed to use or be in possession of psychoactive substances (commonly known as ‘legal highs’) whilst on duty, on National Express premises or while operating company vehicles.
 Supply, offer to supply and possession of or dealing in psychoactive substances while on duty will be regarded as gross misconduct and, without exception, will be reported to the police.

 In the event of psychoactive substances being used or possessed, an individual will be suspended from duty and referred to the disciplinary procedure, which may result in dismissal on grounds of gross misconduct.

 Medicinal or ‘over the counter’ substances

 You don’t have to speak to a pharmacist when buying self-help remedies (such as Night Nurse or Benadryl).
 That means you become responsible for making sure that the treatment you buy is appropriate, is taken correctly and in accordance with the instructions on the packaging.

 Alcohol consumption in any quantity can badly affect driving performance.
 Above certain limits, it can result in a prosecution which would include an automatic ban from driving.
-The most sensible approach is to not drink alcohol for at least eight hours before driving.
+The most sensible approach is not to drink for at least 8 hours before driving but please be aware that it can take up to 24 hours for alcohol to leave the body completely.
 Drinking alcohol at any time while you are on duty (even with a meal) is strictly prohibited.